 “You never change things by fighting the existing reality.
 To change something, build a new model that makes the existing model obsolete.” — R. Buckminster Fuller

 Among many of R. Buckminster Fuller’s inventions (totaling 28 US Patents), the geodesic dome is considered one of his most innovative inventions.
-Affectionately, called Bucky by many of his evangelists, Fuller was an American visionary without boundaries.
+Affectionally, called Bucky by many of his evangelists, Fuller was an American visionary without boundaries.
 Fuller embodied a way of thinking and design approach that he called Comprehensive, Anticipatory Design Science.

 “ I did not set out to design a geodesic dome, I set out to discover the principles operative in the Universe.
 For all I knew, this could have led to a pair of flying slippers.” — R. Buckminster Fuller

 What is a Comprehensive, Anticipatory Design Science Approach?

 Buckminster Fuller called his whole-systems strategy “comprehensive anticipatory design science… the effective application of the principles of science to the conscious design of our total environment in order to help make the Earth’s finite resources meet the needs of all humanity without disrupting the ecological process of the planet.”

 In order to unlock the meaning of Fuller’s whole systems approach, the key is to appreciate that each word entrains to a greater meaning:

 - Comprehensive invites us to start with the whole problem and work toward a more specific solution ‒ to practice what’s called whole systems thinking.